-Career takeaway: A hugely inspiring and motivational movie that reveals in spectacular detail the struggles and stresses we face as human beings.
-An emotionally charged account of the worst that can happen to any capable person.
+Takeaway: A hugely inspiring and motivational movie that reveals in spectacular detail the struggles and stresses we face as human beings —an emotionally charged account of the worst that can happen to any capable person.
 Chris Gardner was a phenomenal hero of his own life facing one challenge and setback after another.
 In the end, he prevailed through his commitment and self- belief.

 The premise: Billy (Vince Vaughn) and Nick (Owen Wilson) are two salesmen who find themselves struggling in their careers because of the digital age.
-They somehow manage to get internships at Google where they compete against a talented bunch of youngsters to secure employment.
+They somehow manage to get internships at Google, where they compete against a talented bunch of youngsters to secure employment.

-Takeaway: Whilst critics referred to this movie as being a Google documentary, it’s really about how one needs to adapt themselves in a changing labor market that is being disrupted by technology.
+Takeaway: while critics referred to this movie as being a Google documentary, it’s really about how one needs to adapt themselves in a changing labour market that is being disrupted by technology.

-The premise: Jennifer Anniston plays a CEO of a family run company who threatens to shut down his brother Clay’s branch (played by T.J.Miller).
-In an attempt persuade her to change her mind, Clay throws a lavish Christmas party in order to land a big client to save the day, but things do not go as he intended.
+The premise: Jennifer Anniston plays a CEO of a family-run company who threatens to shut down his brother Clay’s branch (played by T.J.Miller).
+In an attempt to persuade her to change her mind, Clay throws a lavish Christmas party to land a big client to save the day, but things do not go as he intended.

 Takeaway: Both funny and rude, this movie is about the challenges involved in running a family business.
 It also highlights the importance of company culture.
-In the movie we see the client rejecting Clay’s business proposal because he doesn’t like the culture of his company which led me to the conclusion that you could think that you are the best company in the world but if your culture isn’t good to those outside the company, you run the risk of damaging its reputation and profitability.
+In the film, we see the client rejecting Clay’s business proposal because he doesn’t like the culture of his company.
+The conclusion from this is that you think you are the best company in the world, but if your culture isn’t right to those outside the company, you run the risk of damaging its reputation and profitability.

-The premise: In Horrible Bosses 1 (2011), three friends concoct plans to murder their awful managers in order to secure their happiness.
-In Horrible Bosses 2 (2014), the three friends featured in the previous movie start their own business but get into problems when an investor cheats them prompting them to plot revenge against their tormentor.
+The premise: In Horrible Bosses 1 (2011), three friends concoct plans to murder their awful managers to secure their happiness.
+In Horrible Bosses 2 (2014), the three friends featured in the previous movie start their own business but get into problems when an investor cheats them, prompting them to plot revenge against their tormentor.

-Takeaway: You’ll really relate to this movie if you ever worked for a boss who was passive aggressive, a micro manager or just plain unpleasant to work for.
-It’s a light hearted look at how three individuals driven to despair by their managers are desperate to ensure their happiness.
+Takeaway: You’ll relate to this movie if you ever worked for a passive-aggressive boss, a micromanager or just plain unpleasant to work for.
+It’s a light-hearted look at how three individuals driven to despair by their managers are desperate to ensure their happiness.

 The premise: Andy Campbell (played by Charlie Day) inadvertently causes the dismissal of another teacher Strickland (played by Ice Cube).
 This act leads to Strickland challenging Andy to an after school fight.

-Takeaway: Shows the impact of weak leadership trickling all the way down to employees.
+Takeaway: Shows the impact of weak leadership trickling down to employees.
 You’ll end up with disharmony among your employees and a workforce that is isn’t engaged.
 In this particular story, the inability of leadership to manage an employee relations issue results in a fight between two teachers.
 Poor governance and a lack of concern for employee welfare are strong themes here.

 The premise: Focuses on the life of Alexander (played by Ed Oxenbould) and his family.
 They each face back to back setbacks.
 He ends up thinking if he has somehow managed to curse the family.

 Takeaway: Ben Cooper (played by Steve Carell) and Kelly Cooper (played by Jennifer Garner) are both working parents who face struggles in their professional lives.
-In the movie, Ben has the weirdest interview experience when he’s forced to take his toddler son with him to the interview, and Kelly who works for a publishing company, accidently changes the words in a children’s book which result in the book being full of rude words.
+In the movie, Ben has the weirdest interview experience when he has no childcare; he has to take his toddler son with him to the interview.
+His wife Kelly, who works for a publishing company unintentionally changes the words in a children’s book which result in the book being full of rude words.
 Despite their individual misfortune, Ben actually ends up impressing in his interview and gets the job whilst Kelly’s mistake actually ends of benefitting her company.
-The movie is a reminder that we are all not perfect at end of the day and that sometimes it’s ok to have a bad day and you can’t do anything to change it.
+The movie is a reminder that we are all not perfect at the end of the day and that sometimes it’s ok to have a bad day and you can’t do anything to change it.

-So these are my favorite career related movies.
+So these are my favourite career-related movies.
 If you get the chance, I encourage you to watch them as most of them are comedies so you’ll enjoy them.
 Happy viewing!